hasithaa/bal.tips/content/post/types/simple/nil/index.md

 ---

 {{<md class="summary">}}
-The nil basic data type represents A single value called **nil**, which represents the absence of any other value.
+The Nil data type represents a single value called **nil**, which represents the absence of any other value.
 {{</md>}}
 {{<md class="syntax">}}
 * `()`